The Long Island Invasive Species Management Area

 Another resource is the NYSDEC giant hogweed web page http://www.dec.ny.gov/animals/39809.html which provides information about the plant, how to identify it, how to control it, a map of NY state sites, NYSDEC's control project, and more.

 Field surveys are taking place this summer to check historical records for kudzu that date back to 1972.
-Surveys during the second week of June confirmed five sites in Suffolk County and found that two sites in Manhattan were no longer present.
+Surveys during June confirmed twelve sites on Long Island and found that five sites in Manhattan and on Long Island were no longer present.
 Recent information from other scientists show that kudzu may be a plant that is preferred by lone star ticks for protection.
-If you see an infestation of kudzu on Long Island or Staten Island email the location and photographs of the plant to email@example.com.
+We hope to control kudzu populations before they reach a critical mass and start to become a dominant feature of the landscape.
+If you see an infestation of kudzu on Long Island or Staten Island email the location and photographs of the plant to firstname.lastname@example.org.

 Asiatic Sand Sedge Detected on Long Island for the First Time